 If your phone’s charging cycle slows down (which increases battery life every day), your phone’s battery life may also be automatically extended.
 Battery health is directly related to how much you charge & drain.
 But the problem is that we buy the phone to use it.

-Nevertheless, it is important to find a balance between saving battery life and maximizing your phone usage.
+Nevertheless, balancing saving battery life and maximizing your phone usage is essential.
 Some of the suggestions above may not be right for you.

 On the other hand, it is also possible to incorporate a few elements that are easy to imitate and do not interfere with style.